 - 3.3.5.e Driveway Materials: All driveways are required to be patterned concrete, stone, brick, Bomanite, or other similar textured paving materials.
 The color of driveway materials must be compatible with the guidelines outlined in Section 3.4.5.
 Ordinary concrete without color or textural embellishment will not be allowed. - 3.3.5.f Garage Placement: It is encouraged for garage doors to be out of view from streets or other public spaces.
 This can be accomplished by the creation of auto courts and side entry garages, or the screening of garage doors through the use of screen walls and other landscape material. - 3.3.5.g Parking Spaces Required: Each custom residence must provide at least five off-street parking spaces.
 A minimum of two of these spaces must be in an enclosed garage, either attached or detached from the main residence.
 Carports are not permitted, except where enclosed on three sides and made an integral part of the structure.
 On-street parking is limited to visitors and guests only.
-Due to City of Henderson Fire Code, on-street parking is limited to one side of the street only.
-The approved street parking for visitors and guests will be regulated by the home owners association (per MacDonald Highlands Master Association Rules and Regulations adopted July 10, 2002).
-Views of guest parking areas from adjacent lots, streets, or public spaces should be minimized by depressing them, using screen walls, or landscaping or a combination of these.
+Due to City of Henderson Fire Code, onstreet parking is limited to one side of the street only.
+The approved street parking for visitors and guests will be limited to the southside and the eastside of the street only (per MacDonald Highlands Master Association Rules and Regulations adopted July 10, 2002).
+Views of guest parking areas from adjacent lots, streets, or public spaces must be minimized by depressing them, using screen walls, or landscaping or a combination of these.
 Screen walls should be a maximum 6'-high (per City of Henderson requirements).
 Landscape berms may also be used, however, their slope and contour must blend naturally into the surrounding landscape.
 No exterior storage of recreational vehicles or boats will be permitted.

-- 3.3.5.h Repair of Damages: It shall be the lot owner's responsibility to repair existing streets, curbs, sidewalks, utilities, neighboring lots, or other existing elements, which may be damaged as a result of construction activity on the owner's lot. - 3.3.5.i Driveway Slopes: Excessive driveway slopes (12%-14%) can restrict access to garages and are subject to case-by-case approval by the Design Review Committee.
+3.3.5.h Repair of Damages: It shall be the lot owner's responsibility to repair existing streets, curbs, sidewalks, utilities, neighboring lots, or other existing elements, which may be damaged as a result of construction activity on the owner's lot.